 Naturally the profitability of the company is inversely related to the direct compensation paid to the owner.
 As direct compensation increases, the bottom line will decrease and vice versa.
 When the owner or owners combine their compensation and profits together, they can determine total value the company brings to the owner.

 One of the more interesting issues is when owners of businesses compare their profits with each other.
 I always laugh because one guy will state he earned a greater profit than the other yet the second business owner paid himself three times more money in salary and easily accrued more value from his business than the first owner.
-So be careful when you compare the profitability of small businesses against each other.
+Be careful when you compare the profitability of small businesses against each other.
 The first key to a fair comparison is to determine the direct compensation and then add the profit to determine the overall value the business brings to the owner.
 Compare the combined amounts.
 Act on Knowledge.